 A spending strategy should be customized to your situation, which means neither of the two examples above will be optimal for most people.
 With a customized spending strategy, you coordinate other income sources such as Social Security, pensions and income annuities to achieve optimal results.

 Some people buy an immediate annuity (a fixed spending strategy) to provide a specific amount to cover basic living expenses while using a variable withdrawal strategy to take funds from their investments to cover discretionary expenses like travel, clothing, dining out and entertainment.

 Everyone who plans on withdrawing from their savings and investments in retirement should have a spending strategy in place.
 Some people will want a strategy that allows them to spend more early in retirement when they are likely to be more healthy and active.
 Of course, spending more at the start of retirement means you run a greater risk of having less to spend later or running out of money.

 You should start running projections that provide an estimate of retirement spending many years before retirement.
 These projections should consider factors such as your health and life expectancy, portfolio risk and return estimates, economic factors such as inflation and interest rates, and your attitude toward leaving a legacy.
-Planning ahead can reduce the associated anxiety the comes with a transition from saving money to spending the money it took you so many years to save.
+Planning ahead can reduce the associated anxiety that comes with a transition from saving money to spending the money it took you so many years to save.

-Once you have developed a projected spending plan, you should start using it as soon as you retire, and update your projections each and every year to determine if your withdrawal plan continues to be sustainable through life expectancy.
+Once you have developed a projected spending plan, you should start using it as soon as you retire, and update your projections each and every year to determine if your withdrawal plan continues to be sustainable through your life expectancy.

-Experts who are into number crunching and estimating returns will recommend retirees follow what is called a decision-rule method.
-This rule assumes the spending strategy withdrawal rate comes out of a diversified portfolio of investments which will fluctuate up and down over a 30 year period.
-The investment mix contains 50 to 70% to stock allocations.
+Experts who are into number-crunching and estimating returns will recommend retirees follow what is called a decision-rule method.
+This rule assumes the spending strategy withdrawal rate comes out of a diversified portfolio of investments which will fluctuate up and down over a 30-year period.
+The investment mix contains 50 to 70% stock allocations.
 The popular 4% withdrawal rule is a decision-rule method of withdrawal.